 Autistic behavior can be troubling and even burdensome for children with autism as well as their parents.
-Awareness is absolutely essential to learning to cope with these challenges.

-To be sure, parents often have a hard time for obvious reasons.
+To be sure, we as parents often have a hard time for obvious reasons.
 Many of our kids need constant supervision because they are a danger to themselves.
 And even those who don’t need to be watched 24-7 may still have behaviors that parents must live and cope with.

 As a parent I understand this all too well.